Blog post

 LogMAR:

-LogMAR is an objective scale used by ourselves to quantify your visual ability.
-Most commonly known in Snellen Acuity form '20/20 vision', logMAR is similar however ranges from positives and negatives.
-A lower LogMAR value indicates better visual acuity (e.g 0 is the same 20/20 vision), while a higher value signifies poorer visual performance (e.g 0.3 is 20/40).
+LogMAR is an objective scale used by us to quantify your visual acuity.
+An alternative scale is Snellen Acuity form, primarily used in America and shown as 20/20 vision, or 6/6 in the UK.
+LogMAR is similar, however ranges from positives and negatives.
+A lower LogMAR value indicates better visual acuity (e.g. 0 is the same 20/20 vision), while a higher value signifies poorer visual performance (e.g. 0.3 is 6/12).

 Add: